 The COVID-19 pandemic has presented new challenges for the pharmacy profession.
-You might be preparing to support the COVID-19 vaccination programme, which may involve safe storage and distribution and/or administration of the vaccine.
+You might be supporting or preparing to support the COVID-19 vaccination programme, which may involve safe storage and distribution and/or administration of the vaccine.
 In order to access learning to support you to do this, click on the first tab displayed below.
 This section will be updated regularly as more information becomes available.

 This learning and resource hub contains CPPE materials and resources from other organisations that we think will be most valuable to you.